dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 - [Vancouver International Film Festival](https://www.viff.org/): The festival happens at venues all around town.
 They screen films at the VIFF Centre year-round as well.
 - [Vancouver International Jazz Festival](https://www.coastaljazz.ca/): Performances at venues around town, some ticketed, some free, some on outdoor stages.
 They also have year-round events.
 - [Bard on the Beach](https://bardonthebeach.org/): Shakespeare festival where plays are put on in large tents set up in Vanier Park.
 It's not just traditional performances, e.g., a spin on Coriolanus where they made the character a woman and used it to explore themes of gender and violence.
 Pro-tip: if you aren't familiar with the play, read the synopsis of the original before you go.
 Pro-tip 2: go to the pre-show talks regardless of your familiarity with the original Shakespeare because the talks focus on the production you're about to watch.
-- [Vancouver Hot Chocolate Festival](https://hotchocolatefest.com/): Festival where cafes, bakeries, chocolatiers, etc., all come up with signature hot chocolates and you can go around town sampling them!
+- [Vancouver Hot Chocolate Festival](https://hotchocolatefest.com/): Festival where cafés, bakeries, chocolatiers, etc., all come up with signature hot chocolates and you can go around town sampling them!
 - [Vancouver Mural Festival](https://vanmuralfest.ca/): New murals are commissioned every year in different neighbourhoods of Vancouver and you can use their online maps to plot a path and go look at murals.
 - [Queers and Beers](https://www.facebook.com/queersandbeersYVR): When I used to go it was a small meetup that would take over most of a bar.
 I think they've grown bigger since!
 - [Vancouver Queer Film Festival](https://outonscreen.com/vqff/): Queer film and filmmakers at venues all around town for a month!
 They also have year-round events.